Pranith1Kumar/Devops_shelf/Beginner/todo-app/README.md

+**Docker**
+# What is Docker?
+Docker is a platform for building, delivering, and managing containerized applications.
+A container is a small, independent, executable software package that contains everything required to run a program (code, libraries, and dependencies).
+It encapsulates your program and its dependencies, ensuring that it works reliably across many environments (development, testing, and production).
+- Containerization: Docker allows you to bundle the To-Do application and its dependencies (such as the Node.js runtime and libraries) into a container.
+- Portability: If Docker is installed, the application may operate anywhere (for example, on the local machine or in the cloud).
+- Ease of Deployment: You may build and deploy the application container with one easy command.

+**Git**
+# What is git?
+Git is a version control system that developers use to monitor code changes, communicate with others, and manage numerous project versions.
+It allows you to efficiently manage your project's code, revert to prior versions if needed, and interact with others via platforms such as GitHub.
+- Version Control: Keeps track of code modifications.
+- Collaboration: You may share the project with others or your future self by submitting it to a GitHub repository.
+- Backup: Your code is safely stored in a remote repository (GitHub).
+- Commands used: `git init`, `git add`, `git commit`, and `git push`.

+**Node.js**
+# What is Node.js?
+Node.js is a JavaScript runtime based on Chrome's V8 engine.
+It allows you to execute JavaScript code on the server side (backend).
+Node.js enables you to develop scalable and efficient server-side applications in JavaScript, a client-side language.
+- Backend Development: Node.js runs the Express.js framework, which powers the To-Do app's RESTful API.
+- Dependency Management: Node.js ships with npm (Node Package Manager), which is used to install project dependencies such as Express.js.
+- Commands used include npm init and npm install.

 ## Project Overview
 You will create a simple To-Do List API, containerize it using Docker, and push the code to a GitHub repository.

 # Steps to Follow
 1. Install Prerequisites